-I received my Bachelor of Science in Nutritional Science from McGill University in Montreal and my Master of Science in Human Nutrition from the University of British Columbia in Vancouver (2008).
-I conducted research in outpatient psychiatry at Children’s Hospital in Vancouver in the area of mental health nutrition and have been in private practice in BC since 2007.
+Joy received her Bachelor of Science in Nutritional Science from McGill University in Montreal and her Master of Science in Human Nutrition from the University of British Columbia in Vancouver (2008).
+She conducted research in outpatient psychiatry at Children’s Hospital in Vancouver in the area of mental health nutrition and has been in private practice in BC since 2007.

-I’m registered with the College of Dietitians of British Columbia and hold membership with Dietitians of Canada (DC).
-I speak both English and French and am listed in the Réso Santé Colombie-Britannique, a directory of French-speaking health professionals.
+Joy is registered with the College of Dietitians of British Columbia and holds membership with Dietitians of Canada (DC).
+She speaks both English and French and is listed in the Réso Santé Colombie-Britannique, a directory of French-speaking health professionals.

-Below is the link to my published study on the Dietary Intake and Nutrient Status of Children with ADHD.
+Below is the link to Joy’s published study on the Dietary Intake and Nutrient Status of Children with ADHD.